attilammagyar/dotfiles/README.md

  * Precise control over model selection,
    [sampling temperature](https://en.wikipedia.org/wiki/Softmax_function),
-   reasoning, etc. (The model can be changed even in the middle of a conversation.)
+   reasoning, etc. (Can switch models even in the middle of a conversation.)

+ * Simple Markdown-based syntax.

- * Allows editing the entire conversation in Markdown, including the AI's responses.
+ * Allows editing the entire conversation, including the AI's responses.
    (Useful for nudging the autoregressive text generation process.)

  * Works as a standalone interactive CLI app or as a standard Unix filter (when invoked as `ai.py stdio`) that can be integrated with editors like